Leonel350/Leonel350/README.md

 # 💫 Hello There!
-I’m a developer specialized in backend technologies.
+I’m a developer from Argentina 🇦🇷 specialized in backend technologies.
 I've been pasionated about computers since I was a kid.
 I love seeing how things that were just an idea become reality.

 ## 🌐 Socials